Guidance on the collection and reporting of data for GUMCAD, the surveillance system for sexually transmitted infections (STIs) in England.

 How to access GUMCAD data

-GUMCAD data are subject to strict data sharing principles which are given in the PHE HIV and STI data sharing policy.
+GUMCAD data are subject to strict data sharing principles that are given in the HIV and STI data sharing policy.

 Information on STI tests, diagnoses and sexual health services provided in England are available in a variety of formats.